Nosferatu: Reception

-Home video and copyright status
+Home media and copyright status

-Nosferatu only entered the public domain worldwide at the end of 2019.
-This led to the widespread distribution of a sped-up, unrestored black and white bootleg copy.
+Nosferatu only entered the public domain worldwide by the end of 2019.
+Despite this, the film had already been subject to widespread circulation via a sped-up, unrestored black and white bootleg copy.
 Beginning in 1981, the film has had various different official restorations, several of which have been issued on home video in the U.S., Europe and Australia.
 These versions, which are all tinted, speed-corrected and have specially recorded scores, are separately copyrighted with respect to new copyrightable elements.
+The most recent restoration, completed in 2005/2006, has been released on DVD and Blu-ray throughout the world, and features a reconstruction of Hans Erdmann's original score by Berndt Heller.

 Remakes

-A 1979 remake by director Werner Herzog, Nosferatu the Vampyre, starred Klaus Kinski (as Count Dracula, not Count Orlok).
+In 1977, Spanish amateur filmmaker José Ernesto Díaz Noriega added humorous and iconoclastic dialogues to the film.
+His adaptation or détournement, titled Manuscrito encontrato en Zarazwela or Nos fera tu la pugnete, was based on a S8 mm print of the English version.
+"Observing the curious coincidence of the fiction that is related in the film with history", Díaz Noriega adapted Nosferatu's plot to the years of the Spanish transition to democracy: Prime Minister Arias Navarro becomes Draculas Navarro and Juan Carlos de Borbón becomes Jonathan Carolus (prince of Franconia).
+The original Transylvania becomes Galitzia and the Pazo de Meirás becomes the vampire's castle.
+All Murnau's characters find equivalence in the political actors of the Spanish transition to democracy.

-A remake by director David Lee Fisher was in development after being successfully funded on Kickstarter on 3 December 2014.
-On 13 April 2016, it was reported that Doug Jones had been cast as Count Orlok in the film and that filming had begun.
-The film would use green screen to insert colorized backgrounds from the original film atop live-action, a process Fisher previously used for his remake The Cabinet of Dr. Caligari (2005).
-As of 2023, this version remains unreleased, with the last update coming from Jones in 2020.
+Nosferatu the Vampyre, a 1979 remake of the film was directed and written by Werner Herzog and starred Klaus Kinski.
+Although based on the 1922 film, the characters' names are taken from the Bram Stoker novel.

-In July 2015, another remake was announced with Robert Eggers writing and directing.
-The film was intended to be produced by Jay Van Hoy and Lars Knudsen for Studio 8.
-In November 2016, Eggers expressed surprise that the Nosferatu remake was going to be his second film, saying "It feels ugly and blasphemous and egomaniacal and disgusting for a filmmaker in my place to do Nosferatu next.
-I was really planning on waiting a while, but that's how fate shook out."
-In 2017, it was announced that Anya Taylor-Joy would be featured in the film in an unknown role.
-However, in a 2019 interview, Eggers claimed that he was unsure as to whether the film would still be made, saying "...But also, I don't know, maybe Nosferatu doesn't need to be made again, even though I've spent so much time on that."
-It was reported in September 2022 that Eggers' remake would be distributed by Focus Features, with Bill Skarsgård set to star as Orlok and Lily-Rose Depp.
+A remake by director David Lee Fisher, starring Doug Jones as Count Orlok, premiered in November 2023 at the Emagine Theater in Novi, Michigan.
+The film uses green screen to insert colorized backgrounds from the original film atop live-action, a process Fisher previously used for his remake The Cabinet of Dr. Caligari (2005).
+It was later released on video on demand via Amazon Prime Video in September 2024 and on streaming though Apple TV+ on 18 October 2024.